Hammerhead (character): Fictional character biography

-During the events of the "Civil War", Hammerhead used the vacuum left by the incarceration of the Kingpin to gain a greater foothold in the ranks of organized crime, attempting to organize an army of costumed villains (consisting of the Ani-Men, Answer, Aura, Bloodshed, Clown, Cyclone, Discus, Electro, the Great Gambonnos, Kangaroo, Man Mountain Marko, Mauler, Mindblast, Override, the Ringmaster, Stiletto, Spot, Squid, Slyde, Trapster, and Will O' the Wisp) to enforce his new criminal empire.
+During the events of the "Civil War", Hammerhead used the vacuum left by the incarceration of the Kingpin to gain a greater foothold in the ranks of organized crime, attempting to organize an army of villains to enforce his new criminal empire.
 When Slyde balked at the idea, Hammerhead had Underworld kill him to serve as a warning to anyone who did not join up with him.
 The Kingpin manipulated various hero factions, most notably S.H.I.E.L.D. and Iron Man, into breaking up Hammerhead's first convening of his army.
 During the conflict, Hammerhead was shot numerous times by Underworld, who was revealed to be working for the Kingpin.
 Underworld later confronted Hammerhead while he lay in prison and shot him at point-blank range with adamantium bullets.

 The bullets, while not penetrating his skull, did cause severe trauma to his brain, resulting him in needing surgery, but the hospital he was brought to was unable to treat him.
-In mid-surgery however, men working for the Kingpin's rival Mister Negative came in, killed the hospital staff, and took Hammerhead away.
-Mister Negative then has his surgeon Doctor Trauma revive Hammerhead and offers to transplant his brain into a new robotic adamantium skeleton, which Hammerhead agrees to.
+During the surgery, men working for the Kingpin's rival Mister Negative come in, kill the hospital staff, and take Hammerhead away.
+Negative has his surgeon Doctor Trauma revive Hammerhead and offers to transplant his brain into a new robotic adamantium skeleton, which Hammerhead agrees to.

 The operation is a complete success, and Hammerhead is restored to full mobility without any ill effects.
 He swears loyalty to Mister Negative in exchange for his restored life and proceeds to shape a gang of lowlife thugs into an effective army for his benefactor.
 He then proceeds to battle Spider-Man, besting him with no effort for the first time in years.
 Later, he has a rematch with Spider-Man, with Spider-Man dislocating Hammerhead's hip bone.

-Mister Negative sends Hammerhead to help Spider-Man (who Mister Negative corrupted) take down the Hood, who launches an attack on Negative's headquarters.
+Mister Negative sends Hammerhead to help Spider-Man (who Negative corrupted) take down the Hood, who launches an attack on Negative's headquarters.
 He blackmails H.A.M.M.E.R. director Norman Osborn into forcing the Hood to pull out of Chinatown.

-Hammerhead later begins to doubt his loyalty to Mister Negative when Silvermane, a deceased former Maggia don and an old enemy of the Kingpin, appears to return.
+Hammerhead begins to doubt his loyalty to Mister Negative when Silvermane, a deceased former Maggia don and an old enemy of the Kingpin, appears to return.
 Unknown to Hammerhead, "Silvermane" is actually an android controlled by Mysterio to plant seeds of rebellion.
 Nevertheless, he flees a shootout with the Maggia when the Silvermane robot calls him a traitor.
-It is shown that Mister Negative had a computer chip put in Hammerhead's head to deliver an electroshock when necessary, which he promptly uses to punish him and remind him who is in charge.
+It is shown that Negative had a computer chip put in Hammerhead's head to deliver an electroshock when necessary, which he promptly uses to punish him and remind him who is in charge.